-Fillings aren’t considered cosmetic or elective procedures and are covered by most insurance service providers.
+Fillings aren’t considered cosmetic or elective procedures, and they are covered by most insurance service providers.
 Composite and amalgam fillings are usually considered a medical necessity.
 As such, they’re either largely or entirely covered by the insurance cover.

-Additionally, you should check if your insurance covers just the filling procedure or the entire process.
-For instance, before the dentist fills the tooth, they need to perform an X-ray.
+Check if your insurance plan covers just the filling procedure or the entire process.
+For instance, before the dentist fills the tooth, they need to perform an x-ray.
 Other additional costs may arise from plaque cleaning and removal before the procedure.

 How Much Do Cavity Fillings Cost Without Insurance?

 The cost of dental fillings is directly tied to the material used, the extent of damage, and the surface covered.
 Price can also be influenced by whether the cavity is posterior or anterior.